-Thanks to their binding the Moo Notebooks can be laid perfectly flat.
-This is welcome news for left-handers, who need no longer be hindered by spines creating impractical bulges under the pages.
-Topped off with a quality cloth cover and a slipcase to keep the notebook protected, this is a premium journal with an accessible price of just £14.99.
+Thanks to their binding, the MOO Notebooks can be laid perfectly flat.
+This is welcome news for left-handed creatives, who need no longer be hindered by spines creating impractical bulges under the pages.
+Add to that a quality cloth cover and a slipcase to keep the notebook protected, and you've got one of the best notebooks for designers, at an accessible price.

 Well, it wouldn't be a list of the best notebooks if we didn't mention Moleskine, would it?
-In the world of stationery, Moleskine are the Apple of notebooks, with its products generating the same kind of enthusiasm and loyalty as the latest iPhone release.
+In the world of stationery, Moleskine is the Apple of design notebooks, with its products generating the same kind of enthusiasm and loyalty as the latest iPhone release.

 It's funny to think that the Italian company has only been running since 1997, but its relatively rapid success is the result of a commitment to creating quality products.
-With a straightforward and practical design, plus a luxurious finish that makes them a joy to write on, Moleskine notebooks have really earned their place at the top of the notebook food chain.
+With a straightforward and practical design, plus a luxurious finish that makes them a joy to write on, Moleskine's Classic notebook has really earned its place at the top of the notebook food chain.

-Even the most basic of Moleskine notebooks feel like something special, and with a variety of different styles, including coloured notebooks, memo books, and two-go notebooks to name but a few, it doesn't look like they're going to be knocked off the top spot any time soon.
+Even the most basic of Moleskine notebooks feel like something special, and with a variety of different styles, including coloured notebooks, memo books, and two-go textile-covered notebooks to name but a few, it doesn't look like they're going anywhere any time soon.

 05. The Bound Book

-Writing from the safety of your home or studio is all well and good, but what if you need to work outside, exposed to the wrath of mother nature?
+Writing from the safety of your home or studio is all well and good, but the Bound Book (opens in new tab) comes into play if you need to work outside, exposed to the wrath of mother nature.
 Where most notebooks would wilt in the rain, the Bound Book from the rugged Rite in the Rain company is capable of standing up to storms, grime, and even laundry mishaps (they can happen to the best of us).

 With a glorious yellow cover made out of an imitation leather material called fabrikoid, the tough pocket-sized Bound Book comes with sewn-in pages coated in a unique moisture shield.
 This allows users to write in pen and pencil, even if the pages have been soaked.